 The easiest way to test is the A/B test.
 A is your baseline, or in other words: what your website looks like before you change anything.
 B is your variation to A, so a changed button, changed text, or anything like that.
 You will then test these against each other to see which one works best.
 Now you can add as many variations as you want, making it an A/B/C/D/etc test.
 However, when using a lot of variations, you’re better off using multivariate testing.
 But that’s something I won’t go in to here.

 At Yoast, we’re currently using Convert for our A/B tests, and we like it very much.
 It’s clean and simple enough for even me to understand.
 There are several others out there offering the same packages though.
 But using tools like these, you can actually set up variations to a page (or several of them) and see which variation converts best.
 And this immediately takes us to the next point.

 Now, no one can disagree on this one.
 If you’re making money with your website, the top thing you want is to make as much money as possible.
 This means revenue is more important than conversion.
 What I mean by this is the following: if having just 2 conversions a day is making you more money than having 4 (lower value) conversions a day, you’ll go for the 2 conversions.

 This may not exactly be true, but patience does play a very big role in conversion rate optimization.
 It’s never a good idea to rush your conversion rate optimization, as you might pick the wrong variation or option.
 You should always leave a test running for at least a week, and preferably two, no matter how much traffic you get.
-The reason for this is simple: people’s online behavior is different in the weekends than it is during the week.
-I can prove this with a simple graph of the organic traffic of yoast.com:
+The reason for this is simple: people’s online behavior is different on the weekends than it is during the week.

 Make it a science